on March 2, 2021 (last modified on June 28, 2022) • 22 minute read

 Now that you know what MRR measures, it’s clear that increased MRR contributes to improved business stability.
 So, how do you keep that number going up?
 We asked 20 experts in professional services, SaaS, Ecommerce, and information products how they increased their MRR.

 As you can see from the graph below, about 4/5 of the professionals we surveyed had a year-over-year MRR growth rate of 15% or higher, with a whopping ~16-17% doubling their MRR or more.
 You’re in good hands getting advice from these experts.

 They brought up 11 different tips for increasing MRR:

 With so many potential customers turning to search engines for product recommendations, staying on top of your SEO is critical to standing out from the crowd.
-According to the marketers we talked to, your SEM and conversion numbers can also inform your business or product strategy to help you improve your MRR.
+According to the marketers we talked to, your SEM and conversion numbers obtained from your business dashboard software can also inform your business or product strategy to help you improve your MRR.

 Nicolas Tranchant of the Ecommerce store Vivalatina achieved a growth MRR of 40% in 2020 by adjusting the store’s product and website according to purchase trends and SEO best practices.

 Much of the process involved curating the Vivalatina inventory to focus on products that sell.
 According to Tranchant, “I made a Pareto analysis of my sales for the last 5 years and discovered that 65% of my sales were made of only 23,5% of my products, those which price was above $500, despite the fact that 70% of our products listed online were priced under $500.”